monix/monix-bio/docs/src/mdoc/overview/gettingstarted.md

   def main(args: Array[String]): Unit = {

-    // BIO.now is a builder form already evaluated value, don't put there anything that can throw
+    // BIO.now is a builder from already evaluated value, don't put there anything that can throw
     // its similar to Future.successful
     val successfulBIO: BIO[Error, String] = BIO.now("Hello world!")

-    // You can transform the result value with map and flat map val stringLength: BIO[Error, Int] = successfulBIO.map(_.length)
+    // You can transform the result value with map and flatMap val stringLength: BIO[Error, Int] = successfulBIO.map(_.length)

-    // BIO.raise error creates new instance from already evaluated error, again don't put there anything that can throw
+    // BIO.raiseError creates new instance from already evaluated error, again don't put there anything that can throw
     // its similar to Future.failed
     val failedBIO: BIO[Error, Int] = BIO.raiseError(new Error("Error!"))